uhub/awesome-actionscript-sorted/README.md

 * [asunit](https://github.com/patternpark/asunit) - The only ActionScript unit test framework that supports Flash Players 6, 7, 8, 9 and 10
 * [as3unit](https://github.com/Hoten/as3unit) - A unit testing framework for ActionScript 3
 * [asunit-legacy](https://github.com/lukebayes/asunit-legacy) - The ActionScript unit test framework that supports Flash Players 6, 7, 8, 9 and 10
+* [hamcrest-as3](https://github.com/drewbourne/hamcrest-as3) - Port of hamcrest to ActionScript 3, a library of matcher objects (also known as constraints or predicates) allowing 'match' rules to be defined declaratively.
 * [flexunit.tmbundle](https://github.com/simongregory/flexunit.tmbundle) - TextMate support for the FlexUnit ActionScript 3 testing framework.
 * [leanunit-actionscript2](https://github.com/dbackeus/leanunit-actionscript2) - Sweet and lean unit test framework for actionscript 2.0
 * [ASTest](https://github.com/som/ASTest) - test prog on ActionScript